kiamco/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    by using the apporpiate html tag you can make your html code have meaning and it will be easier to understand.
+That is what semantic html means

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display inline allows other elemnts to be beside each other display block forces a line break after the element

 3. What are the 4 areas of the box model?

+content,padding, border,margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+the boxes are centered within the line on the cross axis

 5. Explain why git is valuable to a team of developers.

+git is valuable to the a team of developer because it allows the developer to be able to create multiple versions of a feature without ruining old code. it also gives them a safe enviroment to test possible new updates

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.